HPE-CPP-AIBOM/AIBOM_Generator/README.md

-**Pipeline Overview**
+### Pipeline Overview**

 **Pipeline Stages**

-**1. Build Stage**
+# 1. Build Stage**

-Cleans the working model directory (MODEL_DIR) to avoid leftover data.
+- Cleans the working model directory (MODEL_DIR) to avoid leftover data.

-Fetches the AI model from either:
+- Fetches the AI model from either:

-A GitHub repository (MODEL_GIT_URL), or
+    - A GitHub repository (MODEL_GIT_URL), or

-A specified local path (MODEL_LOCAL_PATH).
+    - A specified local path (MODEL_LOCAL_PATH).

-Verifies the presence of required files:
+    - Verifies the presence of required files:

-dataset.json — dataset metadata.
+    - dataset.json — dataset metadata.

-model_info.json — AI model details, training specs, and configurations.
+    - model_info.json — AI model details, training specs, and configurations.

-**2️.
-Deploy Stage**
+# 2. Deploy Stage**

-Clones the AIBOM generation script from the specified script repository (SCRIPT_REPO).
+- Clones the AIBOM generation script from the specified script repository (SCRIPT_REPO).

-Copy the script generate_aibom.py into the model directory for execution.
+- Copy the script generate_aibom.py into the model directory for execution.

-**3️.
-Test Stage**
+# 3. Test Stage**

-Installs Syft to generate SBOM (Software Bill of Materials).
+- Installs Syft to generate SBOM (Software Bill of Materials).

-Installs Trivy for scanning vulnerabilities.
+- Installs Trivy for scanning vulnerabilities.

-Executes the AIBOM generation script, which performs:
+- Executes the AIBOM generation script, which performs:

-AIBOM report generation (aibom.json)
+- AIBOM report generation (aibom.json)

-SBOM report creation (sbom.json)
+- SBOM report creation (sbom.json)

-Vulnerability analysis (vulnerability_requirements.json and vulnerability_sbom.json)
+- Vulnerability analysis (vulnerability_requirements.json and vulnerability_sbom.json)

-Merging of vulnerabilities into merged_vulnerabilities.json
+- Merging of vulnerabilities into merged_vulnerabilities.json

-Ensures the reports/ folder is created and populated.
+- Ensures the reports/ folder is created and populated.

-**4️.
-Promote Stage**
+# 4. Promote Stage**

-Validates the presence and format of reports.
+- Validates the presence and format of reports.

-Parses vulnerability data to ensure no critical issues are present.
+- Parses vulnerability data to ensure no critical issues are present.

-Displays generated reports in the Jenkins console for review.
+- Displays generated reports in the Jenkins console for review.

-**Setup & Configuration**
+# 5.
+- Launch the CVSS dashboard to visualize vulnerabilities.
+- The dashboard is accessible at http://localhost:8501.

+# Setup & Configuration

 **Pipeline Parameters**